-The essential oil of vanilla is extracted by solvent extraction of a resinous substance obtained from fermented vanilla beans.
+Vanilla is a traditional flavoring agent procured from the cured beans of the genus Vanilla.
+The essential oil of vanilla is extracted by the solvent extraction of a substance obtained from fermented vanilla beans.
 These beans come from vanilla plants, a creeper that grows mainly in Mexico and neighboring countries, and bears the scientific name Vanilla Planifolia.
-Its main components are acetic acid, capric acid, eugenol, furfural, isobutyric acid, and vanillin hydroxybenzaldehyde.
-Most of the flavors that include “vanilla” are not actually derived from proper vanilla at all.
+Most of the flavors including vanilla are not derived from proper vanilla.
 They are synthesized from hydrocarbons.

-The vanilla essential oil can effectively reduce fever by fighting infections.
-The essential oil contains components like eugenol and vanillin hydroxybenzaldehyde, which fight infections.
-Being a sedative, it also reduces inflammation from fevers, so it is also considered an .
+The vanilla essential oil might effectively reduce fever by fighting infections.
+The essential oil may contain components that fight infections.
+Also, being a sedative, it may reduce inflammation from flushes, so it is also considered an antiphlogistic.

 Blending: The essential oil of vanilla blends well with the essential oils of orange, lemon, neroli, jojoba, chamomile, lavender, and sandalwood.

 Be careful before purchasing vanilla essential oil as most of the brands sell fragrances or synthetic extracts.
 However, you can use the oil in the following ways: